 The 10 Best TV Shows on Amazon Prime Right Now

-If you’re a subscriber to Amazon Prime, you’re entitled to free expedited shipping, free Kindle downloads, and lots of other perks.
+If you’re an Amazon Prime member, you’re entitled to free expedited shipping, free Kindle downloads, and lots of other perks.
 But some customers are perfectly content to relegate their use of the service to the company’s considerable streaming video options.

 If you’ve already explored their extensive library of HBO classics like The Sopranos and The Wire, don’t worry—there’s plenty of binge-watching left.
 Check out our picks for 10 of the best TV shows on Amazon Prime right now.